nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 For the ease of implementation and avoid ambiguity, constructor `ClearByCommand::new` is overloaded, taking different fields.
 The usage of enum `ParamType` to specify the operating attribute type generalized the `ClearByCommand#execute`.
 The other implementation aspects of `clear_by` feature follow the convention of `InternEase`.

-#### Design considerations:

-**Aspect: How undo & redo executes:**

-* **Alternative 1 (current choice):** Saves the entire address book.
-    * Pros: Easy to implement.
-    * Cons: May have performance issues in terms of memory usage.

-* **Alternative 2:** Individual command knows how to undo/redo by itself.
-    * Pros: Will use less memory (e.g. for `delete`, just save the person being deleted).
-    * Cons: We must ensure that the implementation of each individual command are correct.

 _{more aspects and alternatives to be added}_

 ### \[Proposed\] Data archiving